You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 3. Aluminum Foil Boat

-Now, this is a rather new technique which may need a lot of mastering, but what it implies is that the brisket is wrapped in a boat-like formation, i.e., around the edges only.
-This protects drying out but also makes sure the top is crisp and tough.
+Now, this is a rather new technique that may need a lot of mastering, but what it implies is that the brisket is wrapped in a boat-like formation, i.e., around the edges only.
+This protects against drying out but also makes sure the top is crisp and tough.

 This boat keeps the juices around the brisket and breaks the brisket stall fairly early as well.